September 2017 Back To School Edition

 Ed Tech Corner: Video database trial

 Welcome back to school!
 We look forward to seeing both new and returning students in the library.
-If you are looking for a part time job, the library has a few openings on Monday and Friday afternoons.

 The library has purchased "the Souza book"...a.k.a.
 Differential Diagnosis and Management for the Chiropractor in ebook form.
 Please look below to find out how to access it.